aloha-time/aloha-time.github.io/index.md

 ## Overview
  Aloha-time makes it easy for volunteers to find organizations in need, and for organizations to find qualified volunteers.
 It can be based on a volunteer's interest or hobby and other situations to find a suitable organization that benifit to organziation and volunteer to finish task more easier and faster.
 For example, some volunteer prefer to remote work due to COVID-19, Aloha-time can prevent that those volunteers get a face to face task.
 In addition, Aloha-Time tracks and records the time you volunteer to help others, even though this non-profit, excellent volunteers should be know and respected.
- * which orgniaztion wants more volunteers ?
+ * Which organization needs more volunteers?
- * who want to became volunteers and Information of them ?
+ * Who would like to be a volunteer and their information?
+ * How to match the organization with the volunteers?

 ![](https://raw.githubusercontent.com/ics-software-engineering/matrp/master/doc/landing-page.png)